MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	- Body of the message: enter **Open the protected document attached to this email and try to change it.**

-6. In the body of the message, under the text you added in the previous step, you will attach the document that you created in the prior task.
+6. In the body of the message, under the text you added in the previous step, you will attach a link to the document that you created in the prior task.
 However, to do so, you must first share the document with Joni Sherman, and when doing so, you will apply restricted **View only** permissions.
-You will leave this email message now and return to your document and share it with Joni.
-Once you copy the link that is created, you will return to this email and paste in the link. <br/>
+To do so, you must leave this email and return to your document and share it with Joni.
+Once you copy the link that's created during the sharing process, you will return to this email and paste in the link. <br/>

 	In your Edge browser, select the **ProtectedDocument1** tab displaying the document that you created in the prior task.
 At the top-right side of the page, below Holly Dickson's name and initials, select the **Share** button.
 In the drop-down menu that appears, select **Share**.